 Winterizing your car is all about giving it a good tune-up ahead of the season.
 Consider the weather conditions you have to contend with and think about all the ways they might affect your car.
 If you drive a convertible, for instance, you might have to spend additional time ensuring the hatch gears are lubricated and functioning correctly.

 Browse through our blog for more tips on how to be prepped for road trips during the winter, summer, and otherwise.
-Explore meori products, including our trunk containers to keep organized during your journeys.
+Explore meori products, including our trunk organizers to keep organized during your journeys.